LearnersGuild/learning-os/game/skills-levels-abilities.md

 - Build a server that responds appropriately to every HTTP verbs

 #### Level 2
+- Explain what a web server is and how it works
 - Define and explain how servers route HTTP requests
 - Define and explain the IP suite
 - Define and explain UDP